Toniq-Labs/toniq-labs-design-system/scripts/README.md

 # Scripts

-Run scripts in this directory with `ts-node`, like this:
+Run scripts in this directory with `tsx`, like this:

 ```
-npx ts-node scripts/src/update-icon-exports.ts
+npx tsx scripts/src/update-icon-exports.ts
 ```